Tommas Trivieri

 Conference Presentations: Annual Canadian Economic Association Conference (June 2024)

-New Evidence on Skill Growth and Wages from the Canadian Longitudinal International Study of Adults (with Audra Bowlus and Chris Robinson)
+New Evidence on Skill Growth and Wages from the Canadian Longitudinal International Study of Adults (with Audra Bowlus and Chris Robinson) [working paper]

 The Canadian Longitudinal International Study of Adults (LISA) provides a combination of a skill or ability test measure, an innovative measure of an individual’s overall skill growth, and measures of job tasks or skills observed at the level of the individual worker rather than inferred from the worker’s occupation.
 We exploit this unique combination of measures to examine human capital empirical specifications that extend beyond those typically used in the previous literature.
 We examine the contribution of the skill measures in LISA, to human capital explanations of both wage level and wage growth variation across individuals in the LISA panel.
 Relative to a standard human capital empirical specification that includes only education and job experience measures, the extended specifications result in substantial improvement in explanatory power for both log wage level and log wage growth equations.